Online Volunteer Form

 If you'd like to learn more about the appointments process, timeline, tips and advice–please keep reading.

 ALSC's member leaders carry out the work of the Association, developing valuable programs, publications, and resources for youth librarians.
 It is our members who drive our Association forward with their passion and collective wisdom.
-With nearly 70 committees, task forces, and discussion groups the ALSC Board of Directors has organized our committees into seven priority group areas.
-Each priority group is headed by a priority group consultant, who acts as a liaison between the ALSC Board of Directors/Executive Committee and the committees/discussion groups within his or her priority group.
+With nearly 60 committees, task forces, and discussion groups the ALSC Board of Directors has organized our committees into seven priority group areas.
+Each priority group is headed by a priority group consultant, who acts as a liaison between the ALSC Board of Directors/Executive Committee and the committees/discussion groups within their priority group.

 The benefits of volunteering are many.
 Volunteers: